-In the statistics module, you can create preset views, which can be saved to view at a later point.
+In the poll Statistics module, you can create preset views, which can be saved to view at a later point.
 The steps below will explain how to set up a new set of statistics and what points you need to keep in mind.
 Scroll down for a list of statistic types and applications.

 Select a statistic type in the window that opens.
 This determines from what elements you will see the data.
-You can find a description of each in the list 'statistic types and applications' (above).

 - Enter a name and description for the view you are creating.
-You can adjust this later.
-Use ALT + S to save your progress and continue.

-Navigate to the Statistics tab.
+Navigate to the List tab.

 Statistic view types and applications

 Statistics in Rentman are divided into different categories.
 In the list below, you can find these types of categories including some examples of what they cover.

 View how your projects are performing.
 These can be grouped by project type, account manager, client or status.

 - Display revenue and earnings of your projects.
 See what types of projects are the most profitable.

 - See which customer or project type offers the highest profit margins and determine what you should focus on.